 • Grants — Cripple has a long term goal of dispersing quote unquote “no strings attached” grants on a regular basis to disabled artists and designers.
 This means that individuals can use this money for anything they deem necessary whether it’s food, healthcare, art supplies or otherwise.
 These grants would also be highly flexible in being dispersed so that it will not interfere with the restrictions set when receiving assistance via disability/social security or similar.
 Some government support systems can still be suddenly stopped if an individual receives over a certain preditermined threshold in a month.
 This threshold amount is still often not enough for survival but can be detrimental to an individuals care if these services are suddenly stopped.
 Because our current society also has shortfalls in our educational system and support for disabled and neurodivergent individuals is not on the same level as their non-disabled counterparts, cripple will be focusing on disabled artists and designers who are at the beginning to early stages of their career.
 When this financial support is launched, we will post it on our instagram account, send it out as an email and have it posted on this site as well.

-• Financing for access equipment and mobility devices — Cripple has a goal of having a fund and simple application process for individuals to apply for access equipment and mobility devices that they deem necessary.
+• Offering financial support for access equipment and mobility devices — Cripple has a goal of having a fund and simple application process for individuals to apply for access equipment and mobility devices that they deem necessary.
 Our research has found that individuals who are multiply marginalized have an even larger barrier to access equipment and mobility devices through insurance.
 This fund would have a short application and would not require documentation of disabilities, as this is one of the many reasons why acquiring mobility devices can be so difficult.
 Many individuals are disabled or neurodivergent but don’t have the financial means or time for testing.
 Additionally, individuals who are multiply marginalized can also receive harsher rejections surrounding acquiring treatment or because of familial stigmas—which make getting testing, treatment and insurance approvals significantly more difficult to achieve.
 Anything that anyone deems as access equipment or mobility devices for themselves would be appropriate to apply for—whether it’s bed lifts, delivery service subscriptions, wheelchairs, screen reader subscriptions, fidget toys, medication costs or otherwise.
 When this financial support is launched, we will post it on our instagram account, send it out as an email and have it posted on this site as well.

 DIGITAL LIBRARY